bagherilab/carcade_mapping_design_space/README.md

 |     |___subset/
 ```

+where the subfolders within the `coculture/` and `tissue/` contains `full` co-culture `dish` or `tissue` context files, respectively, for different aspects of the example pipeline:

-The `subset/` folders contains the same structure and contents as the `toy/subset/` folder, except the contents are of full length simulations used in the paper.
++ The `subset/` folders contains the same structure and contents as the `toy/coculture/subset/` folder, except the contents are of full-length simulations used in the paper.

-The `jsons/` folders contain CARCADE output `.json` files that are used in the imaging portion of the pipeline.
-The `coculture/` folder only contains `.json` files with cell location and type information.
-For the `tissue/` folder, these are separated into `cells/` and `graph/` `.json` files, where the `cells/` folder contains `.json` files with cell location and type information and result from the growth profiler while the `graph/` folder contains `.GRAPH.json` files with vasculature graph information and result from the graph profiler.
++ The `jsons/` folders contain CARCADE output `.json` files that are used in the imaging portion of the pipeline.
+  - The `coculture/` folder only contains `.json` files of co-culture `dish` context simulations with cell location and type information.
+  - For the `tissue/` folder, these are separated into `cells/` and `graph/` `.json` files for `tissue` context simulations, where the `cells/` folder contains `.json` files with cell location and type information and result from the growth profiler while the `graph/` folder contains `.GRAPH.json` files with vasculature graph information and result from the graph profiler.

+Figures generated from these `full` files are shown in the `pipeline.html`.

 ### `figures/` directory contents

 The `figures/` folder contains `.svg` and `.pdf` figure outputs from the analysis pipeline.
 These figures are sorted within this folder by type or context using the following folder structure:

 ```
 figures/